survivejs/react-book/manuscript/04_implementing_notes.md

 ![Delete on hover](images/react_11.png)

-After these few steps we have an application that doesn't look that bad.
+After these few steps we have an application that looks passable.
 We'll be improving its outlook as we add functionality, but at least it's something.

 ## Understanding React Components